carlospsvieira/inventory-system/README.md

 ##### Intro:

-This is an inventory system with purchase order functionalities, meaning that products are only added to stock after orders are marked as completed.
-You may start, edit, delete and complete purchase orders, and manage products in the inventory.
+The objective of this system is total management between purchase orders and products in stock.
+When the order is marked as complete, it will automatically send all its products to the inventory, where it is also possible to make changes.

 ##### Future Goals: